y0nyy/y0nyy/README.md

 ### Hi there 👋

-Im Yony, im 17 and i live in Germany.
-This is my public github where i share my creativity & ideas.
-Im Currently Owning Several Projects Like Strides Developememnt Or SynthAI, Feel Free To Check My Portfolio For More Info!
+Hello, I'm Yony, a 17-year-old developer from Germany.
+Welcome to my public GitHub, where I share my creativity and ideas.
+Currently, I am managing several projects, including Strides Development and SynthAI.
+Feel free to explore my portfolio for more information.
+Thank you for visiting!

 ---
 - 🔗 Discord Profile